mobiliabrus/tourbook/docs/5-tour.md

 <a-hotel name="Novotel Bangkok Platinum Pratunam" date="2015-10-27" nights="2"></a-hotel>

-Unfortunately, these two days are the Buddha's birthday, and I can't buy beer.
+Unfortunately, Today is the Buddha's birthday, so they didn't sold beer.